 You can find policies for your area on your local health board intranet site.

-When developing our policies and guidelines, we refer to a range of UK sources.
+When developing our policies and guidelines, we refer to a range of UK sources to be developed utilising information from the following sources

 British Standards of Haematology (BSH) guidelines